karabasss/sftp_docker/README.md

    - creates upload dir
    - runs docker container with SFTP
    - removes old listener container (if exists)
-   - builds listener container with dockerfile "listener.df"
+   - builds listener container with dockerfile "listener.df" with listener.py script which does the job
  > start.sh:
    - run listener container